netkit-jh/netkit-jh.github.io/docs/dev/gettingstarted.md

 ## What Can I do to Help?

-If you want to help with Netkit-JH development but don't know where to start, have a look at the [Issues](https://github.com/netkit-jh/netkit-jh-build/issues) on github, and at the [Upcoming Features](featuresinprogress) - this contains ideas that we want to add to future versions of Netkit, but have not necessarily started working on.
+If you want to help with Netkit-JH development but don't know where to start, have a look at the [Issues](https://github.com/netkit-jh/netkit-jh-build/issues) on Github, and at the [Upcoming Features](featuresinprogress) - this contains ideas that we want to add to future versions of Netkit, but have not necessarily started working on.

 ## Contributing to Netkit-JH

-We are currently hosting the source for Netkit-JH on [github](https://github.com/netkit-jh).
+We are currently hosting the source for Netkit-JH on [Github](https://github.com/netkit-jh).

 Before making changes you want to contribute, you should fork the repository you want to work on (most likely netkit-jh-build).
 You should make your changes on your fork, then create a pull request